Sub-IoT/Sub-IoT-Stack/README.md

 ## Related repositories

 [pyd7a](https://github.com/MOSAIC-LoPoW/pyd7a) provides a collection of python modules, supporting the DASH7 Alliance Protocol in general, and OSS-7 in particular.

+## Community

+The developers can be reached on the [dash7-ap-oss Google Group](https://groups.google.com/forum/#!forum/dash7-ap-oss)